Akramovic1/Calculator-Vue.js-SpringBoot/README.md

 npm install
 ```

-then you can run it by suing this command
+then you can run it by using this command

 ```bash
 npm run serve